hrlblab/CS-MIL/README.md

 (1) For the Micro-anomaly dataset, the instance attention successfully highlights positive regions with higher attention scores in corresponding regions at 20x.  <br />

-(2) For the Macro-anomaly dataset, the instance attention correctly locates ellipses instead of circles with higher attention scores at 5x.
-The box plots on the right panel show the attention score distribution at different scales, proving that the cross-scale attention mechanism provides reliable scores at different scales.<br />
+(2) For the Macro-anomaly dataset, the instance attention correctly locates ellipses instead of circles with higher attention scores at 5x.  <br />

+(3) The box plots on the right panel show the attention score distribution at different scales, proving that the cross-scale attention mechanism provides reliable scores at different scales.<br />

 ![Cross-scale attention map on toy dataset](https://github.com/hrlblab/CS-MIL/blob/main/ToydatasetResults.png)<br />